Indianapolis 500: IndyCar Series

 In 1994, Speedway owner Tony George announced plans for a new series, to be called the Indy Racing League, with Indy 500 as its centerpiece.
 George announced that he intended to reverse the tide of dramatic cost increases, the decreasing number of ovals in the CART series, and to allow for more opportunity for drivers from USAC sprint-car ranks.
 Detractors accused George of using the 500 as leverage to allow the Speedway to gain complete control of the sport of open-wheel racing in the United States.

 In response to CART's 1996 schedule that put several races in direct conflict with the first Indy Racing League events, George announced that 25 of the 33 starting positions at the 1996 Indy 500 would be reserved for the top 25 cars in IRL points standings.
 This effectively left eight starting positions open to the CART-regulars that chose not to participate in the IRL races and would be the first time that not all 33 spots were open for qualification in the history of the race.
-CART refused to compromise on the schedule conflicts, skip the IRL races required to accumulate the qualifying points, boycott the race, and stage a competing event, the U.S. 500, on the same day at Michigan.
+CART refused to compromise on the schedule conflicts, skipped the IRL races required to accumulate the qualifying points, boycotted the race, and staged a competing event, the U.S. 500, on the same day at Michigan.
 Veteran Buddy Lazier won a competitive but crash-filled 1996 Indy 500.
 Two CART teams, Walker Racing and Galles Racing, competed in the Indianapolis 500 to fulfill sponsor obligations and were welcomed without incident.
 The U.S. 500, meanwhile was marred by a crash on the pace laps that forced ten teams to use backup cars.